Record TV – Film Schedule from September 17th to 18th

 Distributor: Sony Pictures

 Synopsis: In this sequel to “Tá Dando Onda”, surfer penguin Cadu Maverik is back.
-When the group of marombas Hang 5 appears on Pen-Gu Island explaining the way to a beach that, they say, has the biggest waves on the planet, Cadu and his friends don’t hesitate to accept the challenge and start a long journey in search of the legendary – and dangerous – “peak”.
+When the group of marombas Hang 5 shows up on Pen-Gu Island explaining the way to a beach that, they say, has the biggest waves on the planet, Cadu and his friends don’t hesitate to accept the challenge and start a long journey in search of the legendary – and dangerous–“peak.”

 MAXIMUM SCREEN